smwbtech/vue-flash-message/README.md

 ### Callbacks

-As second argument you can pass object with two properies "mounted" and "destroyed".
+As second argument you can pass object with two properties: "mounted" and "destroyed".

 | Property | Type | Description |
 | ------ | ------ | ------ |